tomByrer/awesome-unreal-engine/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome articles & resources for **[Unreal game engine](https://www.unrealengine.com/)**.
-Those focused on a particular art direction are separated out.
+Resources focused on a particular art direction are separated out.
 You may find a few links not specific to UE, but are about 3d assets, game or movie production, etc.

 Inspired by the [awesome](https://github.com/sindresorhus/awesome?tab=readme-ov-file#gaming) list.
 (A bit different, since the CSV bookmark dump &